Building your 2021 marketing plan

 Set your business goals – Marketing is pointless if it doesn’t help you move your business forward so we need to establish what you want to achieve

 Aligning your marketing goals and overall strategy – How to set up solid marketing goals and strategies

 Reviewing your context - How to look at the trends going on around you so that you don't approach marketing in a tone-deaf way

-Campaigns and channel strategies – Now we get into the fun bit of working out what you’re going to say to people and how
+Channel strategies – Now we get into the fun bit of working out which marketing channels are best for you

 Managing through measurement – How do you know it’s working if you’re not measuring?
 We’ll look at how to set helpful metrics that help keep you on track, without bogging you down in admin